ballerina-platform/blog/_posts/2023-06-06-announcing-ballerina-2201.6.0-swan-lake-update-6.md

 - **Data model:** Describe your entities and the relationships using familiar Ballerina types.
 This data model works as the single source of truth for the database schema and the application data model.

-    Here is a sample data model with two entites .
+    Below is a sample data model with two entities.

     ```ballerina
     import ballerina/persist as _;